May 27, 2022

 Source: https://i2.wp.com/plasticsurgerykey.com/wp-content/uploads/2020/06/10-1055-b-002-98003_c049_f001.jpg?w=960

-Can you see how stretching the muscles of the yellow hand might have a completely different result than the blue hand?
+Can you see how stretching the muscles of the yellow hand might produce a completely different result than stretching the blue hand?

-The same solution applied to these two different hands does not yield the same outcome.
+Applying the same solution to two different presentations does not lead to the same outcome.

-In the next part of this discussion, we’re going to talk about how to tackle getting a more effective solution to create space and movement around the median nerve and possibly eliminate symptoms in the carpal tunnel that are tailored to the specific presentation of the yellow hand.
+In the next part of this discussion, we will explore how to create a more effective strategy to improve space and movement around the median nerve.
+This approach may help reduce or eliminate carpal tunnel symptoms by addressing the specific presentation shown in the yellow hand.